fortinet-fortisoar/solution-pack-symantec-solutions/README.md

 ### Introduction

-*Symantec Solutions* is designed to provide a set of investigation playbooks to respond to phising email reported by Symantec Email.Cloud.
+*Symantec Solutions* is designed to provide a set of investigation playbooks to respond to phishing email reported by Symantec Email.Cloud.

-Configure Symantec Email Security.cloud Connectors and ingest email of type 'Phishing', and then triggers the response workflow.
+Configure Symantec Email Security.Cloud Connectors and ingest email of type 'Phishing', and then triggers the response workflow.

-Refer to Simulation Scenarion - "Symantec Email Cloud" to experience the use case without any connector configuration.
+Refer to Simulation Scenario - "Symantec Email Cloud" to experience the use case without any connector configuration.

 ### Usage

-This Solution Pack ships with following simulation scenarios.
-[Refer](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to Simulate Scenario documentation to undersand how to Simulate and Reset Scenario.
+This Solution Pack ships with the following simulation scenarios.
+[Refer](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to Simulate Scenario documentation to understand how to Simulate and Reset Scenario.

 #### 1. Scenario - Symantec Email Cloud